telerik/blazor-docs/components/stockchart/tooltip/shared.md

 ---
 title: Shared Tooltip
-page_title: Chart - Shared Tooltip
+page_title: Stock Chart - Shared Tooltip
-description: Shared Tooltip for the Blazor Chart.
+description: Shared Tooltip for the Blazor Stock Chart.
-slug: chart-tooltip-shared
+slug: stockchart-tooltip-shared
-tags: telerik,blazor,chart,tooltip,shared,tooltips
+tags: telerik,blazor,stock,chart,tooltip,shared,tooltips
 published: True
 position: 2
 ---

-# Shared Tooltip for Telerik Blazor Chart
+# Shared Tooltip for Telerik Blazor Stock Chart

-The Telerik Chart allows you to show a unified tooltip for all categories in [Categorical]({%slug components/chart/databind%}#series-types) Charts.
+The Telerik Stock Chart allows you to show a unified tooltip for all categories in the Chart.

 In this article:
 * [Basics](#basics)